 Background: Abortion was legal in Florida until the 24th week of pregnancy, though lawmakers have been tightening access in recent years with bills requiring a one-day waiting period and requiring parents of a pregnant minor to be notified before an abortion can be provided.
 This year, in anticipation of the U.S. Supreme Court ruling that overturned Roe v.
 Wade, the Legislature passed a ban on abortions after the 15th week, except to save the mother’s life, prevent serious injury or if the fetus has a fatal abnormality.
 It does not allow for exemptions in cases where pregnancies were caused by rape or incest.
 Gov. Ron DeSantis called the legislation “the most significant protections for life that have been enacted in this state in a generation.”

-What’s next: Florida’s 15-week ban goes into effect on July 1, but challenges to that legislation are pending.
-Though only about 2% of Florida’s abortions take place after 15th week, abortion rights advocates have expressed concern over declining access to the procedure not only for Floridians but for residents from nearby Southern states where restrictions have historically been stricter than in Florida.
+What’s next: Florida's 15-week ban took effect July 1.
+It was briefly on hold July 5 due to a judge's order in a case brought by reproductive health providers who argued it “violates the privacy provision of the Florida Constitution.”
+But the state's appeal automatically put the restrictions into effect.
+Although only about 2% of Florida’s abortions take place after 15th week, abortion rights advocates have expressed concern over declining access to the procedure not only for Floridians but for residents from nearby Southern states where restrictions are stricter than in Florida.

-Political control: Georgia has a Republican legislature and governor who support abortion restrictions, but all are up for election this November.
+Political control: Georgia has a GOP-controlled General Assembly and a Republican governor who support abortion restrictions, but all are up for election this November.
 Republicans are likely to retain legislative control, but there’s a possibility a Democrat could become governor.

 Background: Georgia lawmakers in 2019 passed a law by one vote that would ban most abortions after about six weeks of pregnancy, when fetal cardiac activity can be detected.
 The measure is unlike other so-called “heartbeat” bills in that it also contains language designating a fetus as a person for certain state-law purposes such as income tax deductions and child support.
 A federal judge quickly put the law on hold and in 2020 struck it down, saying it was unconstitutional.
 The state appealed to the 11th U.S. Circuit Court of Appeals.
 The 11th Circuit said it would wait to rule on the appeal pending a ruling by the U.S. Supreme Court in the Mississippi case.